HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_dx_compose/enable_iq.md

   dxIqService: "dx-iq-integrator"
 ```

 Set the value of the key `dxIqService` to the Kubernetes service name of your IQ integrator deployment to enable IQ.
-To disable IQ, set the value to an empty string (`""`):
+Set the value to an empty string (`""`) to disable IQ:

 ```yaml
 networking: